 Thomm had been coming to Doi Tung since she was a little girl.
 I was hesitant to ask her age even though in Siamese culture such a question isn’t taken in offense.
 But still I kept to my white upbringing and didn’t ask that obvious question.

 She was very old to be sure.
 Easily 85 if not over 90.
-Thomm was a tiny woman, 100 lbs at most and maybe 5 feet tall.
+Thomm was a tiny woman, 100 lbs at most and not 5 feet tall.
 Her dark brown face was covered in deep wrinkles and she was missing a few teeth.
 Although she used a wooden walking stick to help with balance, her gait was still strong and sure.

 Thomm related to us that she’d been coming to Doi Tung with her family since she was a little girl.
 Her grandfather had insisted that they always walk up from the village below as part of a family pilgrimage.
 Her grandfather had told the family that his grandfather adhered to the same tradition generations ago.

 I asked her about the stupas and what she knew about their renovation.
-Yes, she remembered a team of monks that were here during one of her family pilgrimages and repaired them when she was a young woman in her 30s.
-She said this with a wide grin and it was confirmation that she was indeed in her 90s.
-The monks pretty much left the stupas where they had always stood and just “fixed them up a little bit with some fresh paint.”
+Yes, she remembered a team of monks that were here during one of her family pilgrimages and repaired them when she was a young woman.
+The monks just “fixed them up a little bit with some fresh paint.”
+This was confirmation that the stupas we were looking at were the originals and had only undergone minor repair work years before.

 My wife asked Thomm about her family and the two of them fell back into Northern dialect.
 I guess the question struck Thomm as personal and she felt more comfortable continuing the conversation with my wife.
 I excused myself and wandered off to explore more of Doi Tung.

-To my delight, I came across a line of nine stone Buddhas semi-hidden in a small dell where the fog gathered thickest.
+To my surprise, I came across a line of nine stone Buddhas semi-hidden in a small dell where the fog gathered thickest.
 They stood at least 10 feet tall and were badly worn.
 The Buddhas were all in the lotus position and fierce Nagas, the mythological, multi-headed serpent, rose above each of their heads.

-I climbed out of the dell and saw Thomm walking alone away from the Wat.
+I climbed out of the dell and saw Thomm walking away from the Wat.
 With her hiking stick in hand, she walked with the determination of a person who knows where they’re going.
 She quietly faded away into the fog.
 I walked back to the Wat and found my wife praying along with her brother.
 I waited just outside until they were finished.

 “So, what did the old woman have to say about her family?”
 I asked my wife.
 “It was very sad”, my wife related.
 Thomm had outlived her husband, sisters, brothers and cousins.
 She had no children.
 Her nieces and nephews and their children had long ago moved away to Bangkok and she lived alone.
 As far as Thomm was concerned, she was the last of her family.
 She still made the traditional family pilgrimage to Doi Tung, following the same trail her grandfather had shown her, but because of her age, this was probably the last time she would come.